abde0103/Project-graphtransformer/README.md

 ## 2. Added scripts
-- data/SBMs/generate_SBM.py : generate SBM datasets with the desired parameters
+- data/SBMs/generate_SBM.py : generate SBM datasets with custom parameters.
-- data/SBMs/utils_generate_SBM.py : Useful functions for data/SBMs/generate_SBM.py
+- data/SBMs/utils_generate_SBM.py : Useful functions for data/SBMs/generate_SBM.py.
-- prepare_data.py : put the generated data in the right format for the main_scripts
+- prepare_data.py : put the generated data in the right format for the main_scripts.
-- data/SBMs/SBMs_generated.py : Useful to build SBMsDataset graphs : only used when training the model
+- data/SBMs/SBMs_generated.py : Useful to build SBMsDataset graphs, only used when training the model.
 - nets/SBMs_node_classification/graph_transformer_net_concat.py : Architecture with LaplacianPE concatenation instead of a simple addition.
-- All the scripts in scripts/MAP583 : see below
+- All the scripts in scripts/MAP583 : see below.
-- All the files in the folder results : basic results for presentation.pdf
+- All the files in the folder results : basic results for presentation.pdf.
-- results/SNR_results/analyse_results.ipynb : notebook to reproduce the plots in presentation.pdf
+- results/SNR_results/analyse_results.ipynb : notebook to reproduce the plots in presentation.pdf.
 - presentation.pdf

 ## 3. Dataset generation